 Head around the outside of the park on the Diversity Trail.
-We saw a few little birds in the marshland, and there’s also a well-designed bird hide.
-Further along there’s a pond where we saw some wading birds, and directly after this pond we turned left along the Marsh Trail.
+We saw a few little birds in the marshland, and there is also a well-designed bird hide.
+Further along, there’s a pond where we saw some wading birds, and directly after this pond, we turned left along the Marsh Trail.
 The path was beautiful here, completely surrounded by trees.

 At the next path junction, head right (southwest) towards the southern exit of Tampines Eco Green.
 Once out of the park, head left (south) along the road to cross a river and a main road into Sun Plaza Park.

 Make your way through Sun Plaza Park, either winding through the gardens or straight underneath the MRT.
 Once you leave the park, it’s the end of this hike.